google-developer-training/basic-android-kotlin-compose-training-practice-problems/Unit 1/Pathway 3/ComposeQuadrant/README.md

 ## Solution

 Following is the overview of steps used in the solution
-1. For a single quadrant, create a `ComposableInforCard`
+1. For a single quadrant, create a `ComposableInfoCard`

    ```
    // Setup background, padding and size modifiers.
 Also, set the alignment to center - vertically as well